VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The sentence "the quick brown fox jumps over the lazy dog" uses every letter in the english language**
+- ⚡ Daily fun fact: **The cross bow was invented by the Chinese and records of its usage goes back to as far as the Three Kingdom Period (220 a.d.-280 a.d.).**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>